Fear of the City

 FPÖ leader Dominik Nepp:

-“When even local TV stars and artists publicly say that they no longer feel safe in Vienna or other cities, it shows very clearly how serious the situation has become.
+“When even local TV stars and artists publicly say they no longer feel safe in Vienna or other cities, it shows very clearly how serious the situation has become.
 The sense of insecurity has noticeably increased in recent years and cannot simply be ignored, while the red-pink city government continues to turn a blind eye to reality.

 First and foremost, we need a significantly greater police presence on Vienna’s streets as well as an increase in police personnel.
 We are calling for at least 1,500 additional police officers.”